Bram Fischer: Family and education

-Fischer came from a prominent Afrikaner family; his father was Percy Fischer (1876-1957), a judge president of the Orange Free State, and his grandfather was Abraham Fischer (1850–1913), a prime minister of the Orange River Colony and later a member of the cabinet of the unified South Africa.
+Fischer came from a prominent Afrikaner family; his father was Percy Fischer (1878–1957), a judge president of the Orange Free State and his grandfather was Abraham Fischer (1850–1913), a prime minister of the Orange River Colony and later a member of the cabinet of the unified South Africa.

 Prior to studying at University of Oxford (New College) as a Rhodes scholar during the 1930s, he was schooled at Grey College and Grey University College in Bloemfontein, he was a resident of House Abraham Fischer which is named after his grandfather Abraham Fischer.
 During his stay at Oxford, he travelled on the European continent, including a trip in 1932 to the Soviet Union.
 In a letter to his parents during his trip indicating that he had become radicalized, he noted similarities between the position of Russian farmers that he encountered along the Volga river and South African blacks.

 In 1937, Fischer married Molly Krige, a niece of Jan Smuts; the couple had three children.
 Their son, Paul died of cystic fibrosis at the age of 23 while Fischer was in prison.
 Molly became involved in politics and was detained without trial during the 1960 state of emergency declared after the Sharpeville massacre.
 In 1964, Bram, Molly and a friend, Liz Franklin, were driving to Cape Town for daughter Ilse's 21st birthday.
 Bram swerved the car to avoid hitting a cow that had strayed onto the road.
 The car veered off the road and overturned into a river, causing Molly to drown.
-Bram was devastated and inconsolable, devoting himself more than ever to his secret life as a leader of the South African Communist Party (SACP).